• Skip to primary navigation

 Notes

 *Chilling: Right after blending, you will still be able to slightly taste the avocado.
-However, after it chills in the fridge for a few hours, we find it's not detectable anymore.
+However, after it chills in the fridge for a few hours, I find it's not detectable anymore.
 Just smooth, rich, chocolate-flavored goodness.

 Optional toppings: Fresh raspberries or strawberries, banana, coconut whipped cream, or chopped/shaved chocolate.